JVW F.C.: Reserve Team

-JVW Reserve team also known as Sasol Sapphires consist of young players and they compete in Gauteng Sasol League.

-Rubies Team

-Regional Team also known as Regional Rubies this team is the same as reserve team but this one compete in Easterns LFA league.
-This team is made up of open team players and they coached by Djion Hungwe.

-U/16 Team

-JVW U/16 also known as Gems.
-This team of young girls they compete in Gauteng Development League, the team has done so well in the last few years competing with Mamelodi Sundowns U/16.

-U/14 team

-JVW U/14 also known as Gems.
-This team of young girls they compete in Gauteng Development League.
-They participated in the Iber Cup South Africa in 2024 and finished in 2nd place.
+The club's academy JVW Girls competes in the Sasol, Gauteng Development and region leagues with girls as young as 11-years old participating.

 Development Team

 This team is considered as a beginners group for girls between the age of 8 to 14 years old.
 A former JVW player, Nicola Schulz, was appointed as head coach.
 After suffering an ACL injury in 2019, she went on to pursue coaching career.

 JVW Girls School League

 JVW Girls School League is a youth development league for schools located around Gauteng.
 The league has played a huge role in discovering young talent for (U/15, U/17 and older) youth national teams.